serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

 - `aws-dynamodb`: Our products database, and seeded some fixture data into it.

 And this is how you can create a dynamic website with Serverless Components!
 That was easy wasn’t it?
 You can extend this app by adding even more frontend code and routes and do more queries to our backend.
 You can also add more backend logic and infrastructure, all with nothing but Serverless Components.

+Hope you found this walkthrough useful.
+You can check the [entire example app in our components directory](https://github.com/serverless/components/tree/master/examples/retail-app/).

+Happy hacking!